-The City of West Palm Beach, with its sunny palm-lined streets, scenic waterfront views, quaint shopping districts, historic neighborhoods, year-round outdoor festivals, elegance and luxurious comfort are the hallmarks of this slice of paradise.
-Located in the heart of it all is Keiser University, which boasts a lush tropical setting with stunning architecture.
+The City of West Palm Beach, with its sunny palm-lined streets, scenic waterfront views, quaint shopping districts, historic neighborhoods, year-round outdoor festivals, elegance, and luxurious comfort are the hallmarks of this slice of paradise.
+Located in the heart of it all is Keiser University's Flagship Campus, which boasts a lush tropical setting with stunning architecture.